This is the most important, yet the most unspoken trait of good tests. Tests should be the oracle.

 • Count false positives and reduce to zero.
 That’s all it takes

-In the next article, I’m going to share my ideas on how to write tests that give more confidence.
+In the next article I shared concrete ideas on how to write tests that give more confidence.